tiagoprn/tips/scrapy.md

 HOW TO SELECT THE TEXT OF ALL ELEMENTS BELOW A CERTAIN ELEMENT:

+This is quite useful to avoid the use of lxml, keeping the parsers simple.
+The technique resumes to using "/descendant" on the desired xpath.

 E.g., let's suppose I want the text of all elements below ".box-price":

     response.xpath("//div[@class ='box-price']/descendant::text()").extract()